eLyiN/WikiNecro/FAQ.md

 ***
 ### How do I run NecroBot without any prompts?
 Set `StartupWelcomeDelay` to `false`.
 This setting is default to `true` to prevent people from locating to the wrong locations by mistake.

 ***
+### Can I still login to my account on the Pokemon GO app while NecroBot is running?
+Yes!
+Only if you turn off Location services or GPS on your device while the PokemonGO app is in use.
+Otherwise you will be soft-banned by Niantic.
+With GPS turned off, you will only be able to manage your Pokemon and items, but it is better than nothing.
+You will not be able to spin Pokestops or catch Pokemon in the app.

+***
 ### When I try to build the source code, I receive a "One or more projects were not loaded correctly" error